kielSDeM/Black-Zero/proving_grounds/funbox:rookie.md

 ```
 sudo su
 ```
-which then allowed me  to go to cd into the root folder and gaine the root flag
+which then allowed me  to cd into the root folder and gaine the root flag

 root flag: 7a62883dd2c457e9b9b6f8f26028a710